armbian/documentation/docs/User-Guide_Getting-Started.md

 After you have downloaded these files, we recommend checking the integrity and the authenticity of the compressed image file.

-!!! question "How to check download integrity?"
+!!! question "How to check the download integrity?"

     Since it might happen that your download got somehow corrupted, we publish a checksum/hash for each of our images.
 You can compare the image's SHA-256 hash with the one contained in the `.sha` file.